Gaskin’s of North Long Branch

 From City Seafood Lords to Seashore Luxury Living …

-Called a “pioneer resident” by the Long Branch Daily Record, Conover J. Gaskin, Sr. was born in New Bedford, NJ (part of Wall Twp.) in 1862 and came to North Long Branch in the 1880s.
+The Long Branch Daily Record called him a “pioneer resident” — Conover J. Gaskin, Sr. was born in New Bedford, NJ (part of Wall Twp.) in 1862 and came to North Long Branch in the 1880s.

-And as a new century dawned, there Gaskin would build the county’s first cold storage plant on Ocean Avenue — a rather big deal in a growing fishing community.
+As a new century dawned, there Gaskin would build the county’s first cold storage plant on Ocean Avenue — a rather big deal in a growing fishing community.
 In 1911, it was mostly lost in “a rather mysterious” fire.
 He also worked in the area’s pound boat industry.
-After he died in April 1939, the family name would become synonymous for seafood and service in the city.
+After he died in April 1939, the family name would become synonymous for seafood and service he started in the city.

 Generations of area residents — like me, who lived a town north in Monmouth Beach — remember the scene: two wooden buildings set just off Ocean and Seaview Avenues in North End with gaudy ad signage; an occasional “big catch” for display outside.
 Just oozing with rustic seashore charm.
 And good quality seafood for the buying, even the “Lemon Ice” was just right.
 Behind the scenes was a longtime feud between two brothers over licensing and naming rights.